-After each worship service, we welcome one another with a time of fellowship and refreshment.
+After the 10:30 am worship service, we welcome one another with a time of fellowship and refreshment.
 We invite you to stick around for a snack or beverage, strike up a conversation, and make some new friends!

 Is the church handicap accessible?